yousefsadiq/pygame-snake/README.md

 # pygame-snake

 A minimalist Snake game recreated using Python and Pygame.
-Built as a design and logic exercise, this version emphasizes tight controls, responsive UI, and clean visuals.
+Built as a design and logic exercise, this version emphasizes tight controls, responsive UI, and clean visuals using custom pixel art assets.

 ## Features
 - Classic snake movement with food generation